Pottery Costs: Everything You Need to Know

 Intermediate Costs

-Once you’ve honed your skills, costs shift towards more advanced equipment and workspace considerations.
+Once you’ve honed your skills, costs shift toward better equipment and a place to put it.

 This means as an intermediate potter, you’ll be looking at an investment of around $3,000 to $4,500.